Posts Tagged ‘moon’

 The Illustration: Astronaut Glory II

 The picture used to illustrate this post is a cropped version of a digital painting I created a few months ago as my way of commemorating the upcoming 40th anniversary of the Apollo 11 mission to the Moon.
-Unsigned open edition versions in a variety of sizes can be purchased at Fine Art America.
 A small quantity of signed limited edition versions are available on my web site at Astronaut Glory II Space Art Print.

 Bookmark it: Stumble It Bookmark this on Delicious Digg This Technorati Reddit Tweet It